 External reserve of decommissioning costs

 Given that many solar power plants were rapidly developed all over Japan by numerous developers, including those with limited capability for operation and finance, there is now a serious policy issue on how to secure decommissioning costs to safely remove and dismantle retired solar power plants without causing environmental issues.

-Even under the current regime, developers of solar power plants with a capacity of 10 kW or more are required to make necessary reserves to secure adequate decommissioning costs at the end of the FIT period.
-However, in order to ensure that necessary funds will be more effectively secured, the Act intends to introduce a new system for external reserves by means of directly withholding the required amounts from the revenue from power purchase agreements (PPA) to be reserved at the Organization for Cross-regional Coordination of Transmission Operators (OCCTO).
+The Act has introduced a new system for external reserves for decommissioning costs by means of directly withholding the required amounts from the revenue under power purchase agreements (PPA) to be reserved at the Organisation for Cross-regional Coordination of Transmission Operators (OCCTO).

 The Act also provides for exceptional cases where “internal” reserves (reserved by the developers) are permitted.
-Developers may submit a business plan with the amount and method for reserving the necessary funds for future decommissioning; if the plan meets certain criteria, then internal reserves under the approved plan may be made in lieu of the mandatory external reserves.
-The detailed criteria for internal reserves will be further discussed and determined by METI in the future.
+Developers may submit a business plan with the amount and method for reserving the necessary funds for future decommissioning and obtain METI approval; if the plan meets certain criteria, then internal reserves under the approved plan may be made in lieu of the mandatory external reserves.

 Automatic cancellation of FIT/FIP approval in the event of prolonged delay

 As a result of the surge in solar power development since 2012, numerous developers rushed to obtain FIT approval for solar power projects.
 Many of these projects remain pre-operational for various reasons, such as lack of feasibility or financing, but, in the meantime, a substantial amount of grid capacity is reserved for them.

 The Act has introduced a new rule to automatically cancel FIT approval for projects that have not commenced commercial operations, providing a long-stop date.